Lope Díaz III de Haro

 Lope Díaz III de Haro (b. ? – d.
 June 8, 1288, Alfaro) was a Spanish noble and head of the House of Haro.
 He was the 8th Lord of Biscay, a post which he gained by hereditary means after the death of his father.
-He held that title from 1254 until his own death in 1288 where he died attempting to assassinate the King of Castile.
+He held that title from 1254 until his own death in 1288 when he died attempting to assassinate the King of Castile.

 Family origins

 He was son of Diego López III de Haro and Constanza de Bearne.
 His maternal grandparents were the Vizconde Guillermo II de Bearne and his wife, Garsenda de Provenza.
 His paternal grandparents were Lope Díaz II de Haro, also Lord of Biscay, and of Urraca Alfonso de León, the illegitimate daughter of King Alfonso IX of León.
 Lope was the oldest of 5 siblings which included Teresa de Haro, who merged the Haro family with the House of Lara, and Diego López V de Haro who died during the Siege of Algeciras in 1310.